About me

 I have a proven track record of positive client feedback on Upwork, with a 100% job success score from 50+ projects.

-Due to my background working as a graphic artist for games, I have a diverse set of skills beyond the confines of editing.
-I'm familiar with the 3D worflow from modeling and texturing to animating, as well as, to a point, digital painting.
+Due to my background working as a graphic artist for games, I'm also familiar with the 3D worflow from modeling and texturing to animating, as well as digital painting, although it's really been years since I've picked up my Wacom pen to paint anything finished.

-In addition to working on games with Unity (mainly on the art side), I've made cinematics with the timeline tools of both Unity and Unreal Engine.
+In addition to working on games with Unity (mainly on the art side), I've made cinematic-type videos using the timeline tools of both Unity and Unreal Engine.
+Here's a blog post I wrote about the differences of the cinematic tools in the engines.

 Alongside doing game trailer work for clients, I've been slowly working on a game project as a hobby, a stealth game called Gust of Wind, as its main developer.